Introduction

 Interpretation:

-- Setup Speed (WordPress 80, TYPO3 30): WordPress enables faster initial deployments.
+- Setup speed (WordPress 80, TYPO3 30): WordPress enables faster initial deployment.
 TYPO3 requires more extensive configuration (Site Config, TypoScript, Backend Layouts).

-- Long-term Maintainability (TYPO3 90, WordPress 50): Structured data model reduces technical debt over the years.
+- Long-term maintainability (TYPO3 90, WordPress 50): A structured data model reduces technical debt over years.
 Typed TCA definition simplifies refactoring and updates.

 - Scalability (TYPO3 100, WordPress 60): TYPO3 is designed for 100,000+ pages and scales better with growing complexity.
 WordPress requires caching layers (Redis, Varnish) and database optimisations earlier.
-To be fair: TYPO3 also uses additional performance solutions (reverse proxies, CDN, database replication) for very large websites (> 500,000 pages, high traffic).
+To be fair: TYPO3 also uses additional performance solutions (Reverse Proxies, CDN, Database Replication) for very extensive websites (> 500,000 pages, high traffic).

 - Beginner-friendliness (WordPress 90, TYPO3 40): WordPress has a flat learning curve.
-TYPO3 requires a solid technical understanding (TypoScript, TCA, Fluid Templates, Extension API).
+TYPO3 requires profound technical understanding (TypoScript, TCA, Fluid Templates, Extension API).

 Community & Ecosystem